Plethora777/mcpe_viz/README.md

 Here's an example of movie output: https://www.youtube.com/watch?v=kBCOrctFIGM

-## Quick Start -- How to run it on Windows
+## Quick Start -- How to run it on Windows with a GUI

 * Download the zip file: https://github.com/Plethora777/mcpe_viz/archive/master.zip